 History of Villa des Platanes

 The Villa des Platanes was commissioned and built in 1896, under the supervision of acclaimed local architect Léon Deloeuvre.
 A blend of gothic, Art Nouveau and renaissance, the building is typical of the era; over-the-top and sumptuous.
 It turns out that the open air courtyard just beyond the stone archways comes complete with artists’ ateliers and a 19th century folly.

-During the romantic era, the villa des Platanes was known as ‘California’ was was home to Marie Duplessis, the mistress of Alexander Dumas, French writer.
-Her grave is in the nearby cemetery of Cimetière Montmartre.
+During the romantic era, the villa des Platanes was known as ‘California’ was was home to Marie Duplessis, the mistress of Alexander Dumas, the iconic French writer of some of the greatest works of literature to be produced in l’Hexagon.
+Duplessis’ grave is in the nearby cemetery of Cimetière Montmartre.